anchetaWern/RNSpeakChat/README.md

 # RNSpeakChat
 A multi-lingual React Native chat app with speech to text capabilities.

+You can find the full tutorial at: [https://pusher.com/tutorials/speech-text-react-native](https://pusher.com/tutorials/speech-text-react-native)

 ### Prerequisites

 -   React Native development environment